gitter-badger/amplifier-1/README.md

 # Amplifier

+Your ASPNET MVC template with steroids!
+Increase you development speed focusing just in the core of your application.
-Amplifier is a application framework designed for small and medium-sized modern applications using ASPNET MVC.
+Amplifier is an ASPNET MVC template designed for small and medium-sized modern applications.